A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: Introduction

-To our best knowledge, it is still an open question whether the piecewise linear approximation discovered by \citet{smallwood1973optimal} for finite-space POMDPs holds also for POMDPs on general spaces.
-The major contribution of this paper is, therefore, to provide a confirmative answer to this open question, by applying a conjugate approach to the space of probability measures, equipped with the Wasserstein metric.
+To our best knowledge, it is still an open question whether a similar approximation is also possible for POMDPs on continuous state spaces.
+The second major contribution of this paper is to provide an affirmative answer to this open question (see Theorem \ref{Secondbigtheorem}), by applying the conjugate duality on Wasserstein-1 spaces that we obtained in Theorem \ref{th:fm}.
+We would like to remark, that contrary to the finite state space case, the set $N$ appearing in the counterpart of \eqref{eq:dual} is uncountable, so a computable algorithm is still elusive, and it remains an \textbf{open problem} to find one.
+However, new advances in the field of neural networks involving the Wasserstein-1 distance, made substitution of collections of Lipschitz functions by appropriate finite sets a necessity \citep{Arjovsky}, and we are planning to perform further research in the immediate future.

-Our first intuition is that the representation stated in \eqref{eq:dual} is in fact of the Fenchel conjugate form, if $\phi$ is a convex and lower semicontinuous function on $\mathscr P$.
-However, the standard Fenchel-Moreau theorem (see e.g.\ \citet[Chapter 2]{ioan2009duality}) in the convex analysis cannot be directly applied here, since it is difficult to identify dual spaces of the probability measures $\mathscr P$ on general spaces, with the usual topologies induced by, e.g., the metric of weak convergence or the metric of total variation.
-To overcome this difficulty, our trick is to apply the Wasserstein metric of order 1 (see e.g.\ \citet{villani2009optimal}, also known as Kontrovich-Rubinstein distance).
-Endowed with the induced topology, we obtain a Fenchel-Moreau-type dual representation with Lipschitz functions.
-That is, the set $N$ in \eqref{eq:dual} is a subset of Lipschitz functions on the hidden state space.
-Thereby we show that it allows a dual representation similar to \eqref{eq:dual}.

-Secondly, we will show that the convexity and lower semicontinuity of the value function $\phi$ remain unchanged in the course of value iteration, where we iterate $\phi$ as on the right-hand side of \eqref{eq:phi}.
-This confirms the existence of an arbitrarily good approximation of the optimal value function with a convex and lower semicontinuous function that allows a dual presentation as in \eqref{eq:dual}.

-Finally, since the topology, with which the probability measure space is endowed, differs from those applied in POMDP-literature, we adapt the whole framework accordingly.
-We construct the weighted norm space of functions on the Wasserstein space.
-Under mild assumptions, we show that POMDPs with possibly unbounded reward functions on both sides can be reduced to standard MDPs equipped with weighted norm, where the existence of an optimal solution is guaranteed.
-This leads to another contribution of this paper: Our results extend the domain of potential applications, in comparison with the literature of POMDPs on Borel spaces (see \citet{hernandez1989adaptive, feinberg2016partially}), where the reward function has to be at least one-side bounded.